elasticio/api-docs/source/includes/_agents.md

 }
 ```

-This resource allows you to create a new recipe.
+This resource allows you to create a new VPN agent.

 ### HTTP Request